oriokie/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Issue Summary:

-Duration: May 8th 2024, 10 AM  - May 9th 2024 12 PM
+<b> Duration: </b> May 8th 2024, 10 AM  - May 9th 2024 12 PM

-Impact: Our web application experienced a significant outage, affecting all users worldwide.
+<b> Impact: </b> Our web application experienced a significant outage, affecting all users worldwide.
 Users reported inability to access the service, resulting in a 100% outage.

-Root Cause: The outage was caused by a misconfiguration in the load balancer that lead to an overload in the backend servers, and subsequent service degradation.
+<b> Root Cause: </b> The outage was caused by a misconfiguration in the load balancer that lead to an overload in the backend servers, and subsequent service degradation.

 ## Timeline: